-My first trip to Koa San Road is the most memorable one of all.
+My first trip to Koa San Road, Bangkok, is the most memorable one of all.

 I arrived in Thailand on the 16th October, and by the 18th I was in Bangkok, sipping a Pina Colada cocktail in the Rooftop Bar on Koa San Road.
-This was mainly to compensate for the major stress I had been through trying to find a hostel that would accept that I had forgotten my passport at home!
-Luckily I had a photocopy on my emails and eventually I was sorted with a place just round the corner from Koa San Road.
+This was mainly to compensate for the major stress I had been through trying to find a hostel that would accept that I had forgotten my passport in Chachoengsao!
+Luckily, I had a photocopy on my emails and eventually I managed to book in to a hostel just around the corner from Koa San Road.

-There were a group of people from all around the world sat at a table, and Tee, (fellow Brit) invited me over to the table.
-This was the start of my two days becoming 5 days, and nearly getting stuck in Bangkok….!
+As I sat sipping my Colada in the Rooftop Bar, there were a group of people from all around the world sat at a table, and Tee, a fellow Brit, invited me over to the table.
+This was the start of my two planned days becoming 5 spontaneous days, and nearly getting stuck in Bangkok….!

 Just a warning, this is quite a long one…feel free to go make yourself a cuppa…